 You can help prevent blockages and backups by following the recommendations below.

 - Do not flush wipes, diapers, food scraps or personal hygiene products.

 - Do not drain fats, oil, and grease (FOG) down the drain.
 Drain fats, oils, and grease into a can or jar and throw the can away on your scheduled trash collection day.
 Contact Water Resources at (919) 362-8166 to obtain a free FOG lid that helps to prevent accidental spills and reduce FOG odor during storage.

 - Do not plant bushes or trees near the service.
-Root intrusion is a common cause for blockages and backups.
+Root intrusion is a common cause of blockages and backups.

 - Keep the cleanout stack visible.
-Per the Town's Design Standard Specifications all cleanouts must be a minimum of 6-inches above grade.
-Cutting the cleanout stack flush with the ground makes it difficult for staff to locate in an emergency situation and cause greater damage inside your home if a backup or blockage occurs.
+Per the Town's Design Standard Specifications, all cleanouts must be a minimum of 6-inches above grade.
+Cutting the cleanout stack flush with the ground makes it difficult for staff to locate in an emergency situation and causes greater damage inside your home if a backup or blockage occurs.

 - Ensure the sewer cleanout cap is on to prevent foreign materials from entering the cleanout and causing a blockage.

 - Do not dump any liquids, gases, or other materials into the cleanout.